 Dec.
-6–12 is National Hand-Washing Awareness Week.
-It's a good reminder that frequent hand-washing remains the best defense against the spread of viruses, including influenza and SARS-CoV-2, the virus that causes COVID-19.
+4–10 is National Hand-Washing Awareness Week.
+It's a good reminder that frequent hand-washing remains one of the best defenses against getting sick with the flu or COVID-19.

 But to be effective, it has to be done the right way.
 Dr. Gregory Poland, a Mayo Clinic infectious diseases expert, offers a demonstration on hand-washing.

 Watch: Dr. Gregory Poland demonstrates the proper way to wash your hands.

 Journalists: Broadcast-quality video (1:13) is in the downloads at the end of this post.
 Please courtesy: "Gregory Poland, M.D. / Vaccine Research Group / Mayo Clinic."
 Read the script.

 To properly wash your hands, follow these steps:

 Dr. Poland says it's important to keep in mind that the faucet and door handles may be contaminated, so once you have washed your hands, use a towel to avoid contacting any of these surfaces as you exit the bathroom.